 |Bluehost||$19.99/mo||All-purpose VPS hosting suitable for various needs||View Plans|

 Best value for businesses that need high performance & reliability www.inmotionhosting.com is one of the best VPS web hosts on the market and is trusted by thousands of businesses world-wide.
 In fact, we host this very website on their VPS plan.
 Their VPS servers are clustered using a cloud hybrid technology to enhance redundancy and reliability for customers.
 They offer 3 powerful VPS plans with solid hardware specs and is a great choice for online businesses with resource intensive websites.
 All VPS plans are fully managed, come with a free cPanel license, and include free SSDs for blazing fast performance.
-Year after year, we award InMotion Hosting as they have consistently proven to be one of the most reliable and highest performing ones in the industry with a high level of customer satisfactions among both business owners & web developers.
+Year after year, we award InMotion Hosting as they have consistently proven to be one of the most reliable and highest performing web hosts in the industry with a high level of customer satisfactions among both business owners & web developers… Read our full review